 I take only a few students each year, they will usually go on to develop successful careers and be a credit to this workshop.
 The standards set in this workshop are very high, I need to create a group of people who are each determined to succeed in their own way.
 This is not about age, qualifications or prior experience.
 This is about talent, motivation, determination, and drive.
 Also I need a bunch of people who will get along and be supportive of one another.
 This is of paramount importance, a challenging, happy, and creative, workplace is what we have and is what we must always have.

-If you are interested, get in touch either by e-mail or by phone.
+If you are interested or have any questions not answered in this woodworking courses FAQ, get in touch either by e-mail or by phone.
 I am usually taking confirmatory deposits from students to secure places in a years time but we do occasionally have cancellations due to unforeseen personal circumstances.
 As we have four starting dates in a year it’s usually possible to offer you a starting date to suit your circumstances.